geektutor/mcf/README.md

-# (PAADC)
+# (MCF)

 This is a volunteer project to create social media awareness for the student run event.
-Attendees input their name and upload an image to generate a customize PAADC event dp.
+Attendees input their name and upload an image to generate a customize MCF event dp.

-You can find an online demo at [PAADC](https://geektutor.github.io/PAADC).
+You can find an online demo at [PAADC](https://geektutor.github.io/mcf).

 ![eventDp homepage](https://github.com/geektutor/dp/blob/master/screenshot.png)